 This Diwali, I am sharing a very basic Indian dessert- Gur wali kheer which is loved for its subtle, simple flavors.
 Though the process of making it is the same as that of a normal rice kheer, just replacing sugar with jaggery makes it taste completely different.

-Jaggery also known as gur in Hindi is a concentrated and unrefined product of cane sugar or date palm.
+Jaggery, also known as gur in Hindi is a concentrated and unrefined product of cane sugar or date palm.
 Jaggery and similar products are used as a healthier replacement of refined sugar in Asia, Latin America, and the Caribbean.
-However, it’s known with different names in every region.
+However, it's known by different names in every region.

 Do you know that almost 70% of the world’s jaggery production is done in India?